Honningsvåg: History

 The area was first settled in prehistory, as early as 10,300 years ago.
 The sea was probably the main food source.

 City status

-Honningsvåg was declared a town in 1996 by the municipal council of Nordkapp.
+Honningsvåg was declared a city in 1996 by the municipal council of Nordkapp.
 National legislation was passed in 1997 that states that a Norwegian city must have at least 5,000 inhabitants, but since Honningsvåg was declared a city in 1996, it was exempt from this legislation.
 This makes it one of the smallest cities in Norway.